-The Double Bay beach profile has changed within a very narrow range over the period April 1997 to May 2006.
-The most recent profile data sits close to the centre of the long-term sweep, with beach volume in 2006 being almost exactly the same as it was in April 1997.
-There has been a minor steeping of the beach with the construction of a berm and a minor lowering of the mid-beach surface, although this peaked in 2002.
-The profiles clearly reach closure depth at about -0.5m.
-There is some indication that the sediments may have become slightly more sandy over the last 10 years.
+The Double Bay beach profile has changed within a very narrow range over the period April 1997 to April 2009.
+The most recent profile data sits close to the centre of the long-term sweep, with beach volume in 2009 being almost the same as it was in April 1997.
+There has been a minor steeping of the beach with the construction of a berm and a minor lowering of the mid-beach surface, although this peaked in 2002, and there may be an erosion trend developing.
+The profiles clearly reach closure depth at about - 0.5m.
+In recent times, a (very thin) fining of the surficial sediment appears to have reversed.